 Rough road: The Ravens dropped to 1-5 on the road this season, assuring them of their second losing road record in six years under coach John Harbaugh.
 The biggest problem away from home has been Flacco's turnovers.
 He has thrown 11 interceptions on the road this season, which is the same number of picks in his previous two seasons on the road combined.
 Flacco's two interceptions in Chicago were critical ones.
 His first interception was returned 22 yards for a touchdown.
 His second gave the ball to the Bears at midfield and was converted into a field goal.
 The loss also kept the Ravens winless at NFC North stadiums.
 The Ravens are 0-8 in franchise history at Chicago, Detroit, Green Bay and Minnesota.

 Lacking an edge: One of the Ravens' strengths this season has been their ability to collapse the pocket from the edge.
 But Terrell Suggs and Elvis Dumervil were virtually nonexistent against the Bears.
 This is the first time this season that neither one had a sack in the game.
-Suggs and Dumervil combined for one sack and one quarterback hit.
+Suggs and Dumervil combined for no sacks and one quarterback hit.
 The only impact Dumervil made was a negative one.
 He was called for roughing the passer in the fourth quarter when he shoved McCown to the ground after the quarterback had thrown the ball.
 Getting to Bears quarterbacks has been difficult this season.
 McCown and Jay Cutler had been sacked a total of 14 times in the first nine games of the season.